 Inspired by the #Me Too Movement, Laura wrote and released her single, Stronger in 2018 to raise money for donation to empower women who are victims of domestic abuse.

 Laura spent 2019 completing the writing of her debut original album, Green Eyed Blues, and recorded it in St. Louis.
 In early 2020, Laura packed up her life and her music, left St. Louis and relocated to Phoenix to be near family, just before releasing the album.
-Green Eyed Blues has been charting on the Roots Music Report Top 50 Blues Album, Contemporary Blues Album and Singles Charts.
+Green Eyed Blues charted on the Roots Music Report Top 50 Blues Album, Contemporary Blues Album and Singles Charts.

 With Green Eyed Blues, Laura bares her heart and soul with a mixed bag of blues, influenced by funk, rock and roll, country and gospel while staying true to her love of the traditional.
-“Not every song I write is about a personal experience, but many certainly are”, Laura explains, “I lay out my emotions with melody and lyrics for everyone to see.
+“Not every song I write is about a personal experience, but many certainly are."
+Laura explains, “I lay out my emotions with melody and lyrics for everyone to see.
 My hope is that people will relate and join me for the ride.”